How to pin apps to the left side of the Start Menu in Windows 10

 - Now release the left mouse button and drop your app where you want.

-Option 2 – Move your application from the right side to the left side of Start Menu
+Step 2 – Move your app from the right side to the left side of Start Menu

 - Open All apps list and find your desired application.

 - Right click it the desired app and choose Pin to Start option.
 Your application should be pinned to the right side of Start Menu.

 - Now, find your pinned application on right side and drag and drop it to the left side of Start Menu.

 That’s it, you now know how to pin any app or folder to the Start Menu.
 If you have any comments, or maybe you know another way to pin apps in the Start Menu, just reach for the comments below.

 Update: All the methods to pin apps to the left side of the Start Menu menu that you’ll find on the Internet no longer work.
 Currently, there is no ‘left side of the Start menu‘.

 Indeed, at the time of writing, the methods described above did work.
 However, Microsoft rolled out new Windows 10 OS versions that no longer support the tweak.

 - Fix: Start Menu not working in Windows 10